Zeldriz/DYOMP/README.md

 #  Do Your Own (M)issions (M)ulti Player

-- Create missions similar to singleplayer and add them to your server with no extra code.
-The workflow is similar to texture studio, you create missions on a local server, the properties for the mission gets saved in dyomp.db, put the .db in your server scriptfiles folder and the dyomp.amx in the filterscript folder, that's it!
-The dyomp.amx reads the db values and handles player interaction with the mission on your server

-- Required includes: Only Streamer for streaming objects, pickups, actors.
-Uses built-in sqlite for storing mission properties.
+- Create Missions similar to singleplay live on your server and add it instantaneously with no reloading

+- Admins on your server can use it to add diverse missions

+- Required includes: streamer, (i)zcmd, mselect, sscanf2

 ![missions](preset-images/main.png)